-The provision maintains the size, scope and quality requirements in Perkins IV, but instead requires that this description be addressed through the needs assessment (which is part of the local application in Perkins V) instead of in the local plan in Perkins IV.
+What Information Should Locals Collect: Size, Scope & Quality What does the law say?
+What does the law mean?
+The comprehensive local needs assessment will The provision maintains the size, scope and quality include a description of how CTE programs offered requirements in Perkins IV, but instead requires that this by the local eligible recipient are sufficient in size, description be addressed through the needs assessment scope, and quality to meet the needs of all students (which is part of the local application in Perkins V) instead of in served by the eligible recipient. the local plan in Perkins IV.
 The state has the responsibility to establish the definition of these three requirements.